galinajonsson/HistoricalWaspOccupancies/README.md

 This repository contains all the code and some data for:

->Jönsson, G. M., Broad, G. R., Sumner, S. and Isaac, N. J. B. (2020).
-A century of social wasp occupancy trends from natural history collections: spatiotemporal resolutions have little effect on model performance.
-Unpublished manucript.
+>Jönsson, G. M., Broad, G. R., Sumner, S. and Isaac, N. J. B. (in press.).
+A century of social wasp occupancy trends from natural history collections: spatiotemporal resolutions have little effect on model performance. *Insect Conservation and Diversity*. doi:10.1111/icad.12494.

 ## Data